interep-project/contracts/README.md

 yarn deploy:reputation-badge --name "InterRep Twitter Badge" --symbol iTWITT yarn deploy:groups
 ```

-If you have to deploy the contracts locally you can also run `yarn deploy:mocks --network localhost`.
-It runs both the previous commands with mocked data.

 If you want to deploy contracts in a specific network you can set up the `DEFAULT_NETWORK` variable in your `.env` file with the name of one of our supported networks (hardhat, localhost, ropsten, kovan, arbitrum).
 Or you can specify it as option: